-There are three specific "speciality" types of fur a rabbit can have.
+There are three specific "specialty" types of fur a rabbit can have.

 A satin coat which is soft and glossy, the Rex which is velvety and short, and finally the wool type which is well known in the Angora breed.

-Aside from the speciality types of fur the "normal" fur classification describes a majority of domestic and wild rabbits that have a variety of different colors in their coat.
+Aside from the specialty types of fur the "normal" fur classification describes a majority of domestic and wild rabbits that have a variety of different colors in their coat.

 The next classification is the Semi Arched, which includes the Flemish Giant, English Lop, Beveren and a few others.